elasticdotventures/dotfiles/README.md

     INCEPTION, CREATION, AND DETERMINISTIC OPERATION FROM DEV TO RELEASE => [ COMPLIANCE, LOGGING, CYBER-SECURITY ] TO EXIT

-# _b00t_: View from the Ground Up
+# _b00t_: A View from the Ground Up

-_b00t_ is systems-engineering poly-glue publishing transpiler, it will use menus to select "scenarios" from templates for all relevant stack layers "层".  _b00t_ intends to provide a curated starting point for a variety of poly-disciplinary aka "complex" projects.
+_b00t_ is systems-engineering poly-glue publishing transpiler, it will use menus to drive a cli for choosing and updating "poly-stack scenarios" which are infrastructure code & templates & samples for all relevant stack layers "层".  _b00t_ intends to provide a curated starting point for a variety of poly-disciplinary aka "complex" projects.
 A modern curated catalog of computer interfaces, academic and elastic libraries.
+This project was born partially out of necessity and the rest out of pure curiousity for what could be built and how quickly a menu driven "Oregon trail" of architectural decisions for a project (of N-functional steps), which can be micro or macro managed as the operator/architect individual or team sees fit.

 _b00t_ is colorful, and not traditional, it is "cheeky", but non-discriminatory, it is poly-lingual but it may not be suitable for traditional corporate or government environments, as such it is better suited for the home inventor / hobbyiest or open-source hardware developer/fabricator, children under 16 should ask your parents before using _b00t_.